Sound Ancestors

 Sound Ancestors is a studio album by American musician Madlib.
-It was released on January 29, 2021 via Madlib Invazion.
+It was released on January 29, 2021, via Madlib Invazion.
 Produced by Madlib, it was arranged, edited and mastered by Four Tet.
 The album debuted at number 153 on the Billboard 200 in the United States.

 Release

 On November 24, 2020, Four Tet announced that he was in the process of making a collaborative album with Madlib during a YouTube livestream.

-Four Tet then announced on his Instagram that he and Madlib were ready to release the studio album for January 2021.
+Four Tet then announced on his Instagram account that he and Madlib were ready to release the studio album for January 2021.

 The album's tracklist was revealed on January 11, 2021.

 Singles

 On December 14, 2020, the first single to be released was "Road of the Lonely Ones".
 The official music video was released on YouTube the same day.
 Rolling Stone described the single as a "simple but immersive track built around vocals that seem pulled from some forgotten soul 45 gathering dust in a crate."

-Madlib and Four Tet released the second single "Hopprock" on January 4, 2021.
+The second single "Hopprock" was released on January 4, 2021.
 The music video was released on YouTube on January 9, 2021.
-Of the single, Stereogum described it as "a warm, hazy instrumental that Madlib and Four Tet wrote together.
+Stereogum described the single as "a warm, hazy instrumental that Madlib and Four Tet wrote together.
 The track has a neck-cranking beat, a warm bassline, and a few samples chopped into the mix."

 The third single "Dirtknock" was released on January 22, 2021.